jinxuanmu/portfolio/content/case-studies/zodiac-check-in.md

 We partnered with an astrologer, designed reusable visual templates, and automated daily content generation so users could share their zodiac reading with a single tap.
 The goal was near-zero creation friction.

 ## How we scaled it
 Every post was already a distribution opportunity.
-We added a lightweight CTA at the end of each zodiac post — "查看我的星座运势" (Check my zodiac reading) — that invited friends to check their own reading.
+We added a lightweight CTA at the end of each zodiac post — Check my daily horoscope — that invited friends to check their own reading.
 It felt native to the content, not like an ad.
 Friends clicked out of curiosity, not because they were being pushed.

 ## Results
 - 2× increase in posting frequency